vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/config/readme.md

 Comment service provider.

-Setting it to `'disable'` will disable the comment feature while still enabling PageInfo feature.
+Setting it to `'disable'` will only disable the comment feature.

 ## author